-1. Big metros are winning!
-The pattern is the larger the metropolitan area, the higher the per capita income and the greater the concentration in both knowledge-based industries and college-educated adults.
-Maybe most surprising is that the largest metropolitan areas not only have the highest proportion of households with incomes of \$75,000 or more, but also the smallest proportion of households with incomes under \$25,000.

-2. The pattern that we found in our previous reports that high-prosperity states have big metropolitan areas with even higher per capita income holds true.
+- 1. The pattern is the larger the metropolitan area, the higher the per capita income and the greater the concentration in both knowledge-based industries and college-educated adults.
+Maybe most surprising is that the largest metropolitan areas not only have the highest proportion of households with incomes of \$75,000 or more, but also the smallest proportion of households with incomes under \$25,000. - 2.
+The pattern that we found in our previous reports that high-prosperity states have big metropolitan areas with even higher per capita income holds true.
 Except for Wyoming and Alaska, each of the top 10 states in per capita income includes at least one of the top 10 metropolitan areas.

-So metropolitan Detroit and metropolitan Grand Rapids and, to a far lesser degree, metropolitan Lansing are the main drivers of a prosperous Michigan.
+So metropolitan Detroit and, to lesser degree, metropolitan Grand Rapids and metropolitan Lansing are the main drivers of a prosperous Michigan.
 In fact, it is hard to imagine a high-prosperity Michigan without an even higher-prosperity metropolitan Detroit.

 - 3. It is the broad-based knowledge economy where most of the good-paying job growth is occurring in the American economy.
-High-education attainment industries in 2008 were 44 percent of national employment and 58 percent of the wages earned by American workers.
-The average wage in these industries is nearly \$60,000 as compared to nearly \$34,000 in all other industries.
-Most importantly, high-education attainment industries accounted for 82 percent of the job growth in America from 2001-2008. - 4.
+High-education attainment industries in 2009 were 46 percent of national employment and 60 percent of the wages earned by American workers.
+The average wage in these industries is nearly \$60,000 as compared to just above \$33,000 in all other industries.
+Most importantly, high-education attainment industries were the only part of the economy to add jobs in America from 2001-2009.
+Those industries had job growth of nearly 6 percent, while low-education attainment industries experienced job loss of 6 percent. - 4.
 Employment nationally in the high-education attainment industries is highly diversified across the economy.
 These industries are not narrowly focused in industries commercializing new technologies.
 They are concentrated in, but not limited to, five broad sectors of the economy: information; finance and insurance; professional and technical services (including management of companies); health care and education.
-In fact, health care and education, which dominated job growth from 2001 to 2008, account for about 40 of the employment in high-education attainment industries. - 5.
+In fact, health care and education, which dominated job growth from 2001 to 2009, account for about 42 of the employment in high-education attainment industries. - 5.
 Our basic conclusion: What most distinguishes successful areas from Michigan is their concentrations of talent, where talent is defined as a combination of knowledge, creativity and entrepreneurship.
 Quite simply, in a flattening world, the places with the greatest concentrations of talent win.
 States and regions without concentrations of talent will have great difficulty retaining or attracting knowledge-based enterprises.
-They are not likely to be the place where new knowledge-based enterprises are created.

-6. Michigan and its largest metropolitan areas are lagging in the transition to a knowledge-based economy.
-In 2008 Michigan ranked 36 in per capita income, an unprecedented drop of 18 places in a relatively short eight-year period.
-It ranked 32nd in the share of wages from knowledge-based industries and 34th in proportion of adults with a bachelor's degree or more.
+They are not likely to be the place where new knowledge-based enterprises are created. - 6.
+Michigan and its largest metropolitan areas are lagging in the transition to a knowledge-based economy.
+In 2009 Michigan ranked 37th in per capita income, an unprecedented drop of 19 places in a relatively short nine-year period.
+It ranked 30th in the share of wages from knowledge-based industries and 36th in proportion of adults with a bachelor's degree or more.

-In 2008, metro Detroit ranked 36th in per capita income of the 55 metropolitan areas with populations of 1 million or more.
-It ranked 33rd in knowledge-based industries concentration and 37th in college attainment.
+In 2009, metro Detroit ranked 41st in per capita income of the 55 metropolitan areas with populations of 1 million or more.
+It ranked 31st in knowledge-based industries concentration and 39th in college attainment.
 Metro Grand Rapids lagged even more.
-It ranked 53rd in per capita income, 54th in knowledge-based industries concentration and 45th in college attainment.
+It ranked 54th in per capita income, 54th in knowledge-based industries concentration and 44th in college attainment.
 The story is basically the same for the Lansing region, which substantially trails metropolitan Madison, Wisconsin on most of our metrics.

-Our best guess is that unless we substantially increase the proportion of collegeeducated adults - particularly in our biggest metropolitan areas - Michigan will continue to trend downward in the per capita income rankings towards the bottom 10.
+Our best guess is that unless we substantially increase the proportion of collegeeducated adults - particularly in our biggest metropolitan areas - Michigan will continue to be a low-prosperity state.